zaphod42/puppet-docs/source/guides/style_guide.markdown

     }
 {% endhighlight %}

-This will allow documentation to be automatically extracted with the puppet doc tool.

-## The extlookup() Function
+## 16. The extlookup() Function

-Modules should avoid the use of extlookup() in favor of ENCs or other alternatives.
+16.1 Modules should avoid the use of extlookup() in favor of ENCs or other alternatives.